Grizzlies come back from 15 down, thump Kings 124-105 - WHIZ News

 Grizzlies: Memphis is 8-1 in December. … Bane and Jones scored nine points apiece in the third quarter. … Santi Aldama was held out because of right calf soreness.

-Kings: Richaun Holmes (right eye) sat out his fifth consecutive game. … Sacramento signed guard Justin Thompson signed a 10-day contract.
+Kings: Richaun Holmes (right eye) sat out his fifth consecutive game. … Sacramento signed Thompson signed a 10-day contract before the game.
 Thompson has previously been with the Wizards, Thunder and Bucks.

 UP NEXT